SoccerNet/sn-reid/ChallengeRules.md

 ## Important dates

-Note that these dates are tentative and subject to changes if necessary.
+Note that these dates are tentative and subject to change if necessary.

  - **February 1:** Open evaluation server on the (Open) Test set.
- - **February 15:** Open evaluation server on the (Seggregated) Challenge set.
+ - **February 15:** Open evaluation server on the (Segregated) Challenge set.
  - **May 30:** Close evaluation server.
  - **June 6:** Deadline for submitting the report.
  - **June TBD:** A full-day workshop at CVPR 2022.